Recovering closed-loop recycled metals from end-of-life printed circuit boards to enable circular and traceable supply chains.

 Currently producing

-Industry uses include clean energy technology, aerospace applications and medical devices.
+Industry uses include computer chips, clean energy technology, aerospace applications and medical devices.

 Copper